When will I know whether the program will be in-person or virtual?

 When should we expect to hear about any decisions regarding admission to the program?

 Decisions regarding admission will NOT be made until the application process is closed.
 You will received notification of your status within 3-5 weeks after the application deadline.
+The application deadline is April 30th, 2021.

 How are applicants notified?

 Applicants are notified via email to main email address (which was submitted on your application).
 Please add our email address (email@example.com) to your contact list to ensure that you receive emails from us.
-Also, please check your junk mail folder prior to contacting our office if you haven’t received any notification from us after the application deadline.
+Also, please check your junk mail or spam folder prior to contacting our office if you haven’t received any notification from us after the application deadline.

 What is the cost of attending the program?